Great to have you, Rush Limbaugh here behind the Golden EIB microphone.

 Kerry and Obama harbored massive amounts of support and hope for the Muslim Brotherhood.

-He was under the covers, it was secret, but they did.
+It was secret, but they did.

 Egypt is doing more for Israel in this current conflict than we are.

-Israel is doing more for peace, quote unquote peace than we are.
+Israel is doing more for peace, quote-unquote peace, than we are.

 President Obama was going to unify America.